SaliBhdr/typhoon-iran-cities/README.md

 xxxx_xx_xx_xxxxxx_create_iran_villages_table.php,

 ```
-Then run `Iran:publish:models` command for copying models (If you don't want to use models skip this part) :
+Then run the `Iran:publish:models` command for copying models (If you don't want to use models skip this part) :

 ```sh